TruFoox/HoneyWasp/README.md

 - A Facebook (Meta) account
 - A **Facebook Developer** account: https://developers.facebook.com
 - A **Facebook Page**
-- An **Instagram Business or Creator Account** linked to the Facebook Page

 ### Step 1: Set Up Facebook App